leon-li1/Shopify-Backend-Developer-Intern-Challenge/README.md

 Deployed the backend on Heroku using a PostgreSQL database hosted on AWS and deployed the frontend on Vercel.

 [^1]: Click [here](https://docs.google.com/document/d/1z9LZ_kZBUbg-O2MhZVVSqTmvDko5IJWHtuFmIu_Xg1A/edit#) for original challenge link
+[^2]: It may take a few seconds for Heroku to start the server up, just refresh and you will be good :)